josmar-crwdstffng/angular/aio/content/guide/upgrade.md

 <code-example header="karma.conf.js" path="upgrade-phonecat-2-hybrid/karma.conf.ajs.js" region="basepath"></code-example>

 Once done, you can load SystemJS and other dependencies, and also switch the configuration for loading application files so that they are *not* included to the page by Karma.
-You'll let the shim and SystemJS load them.
+You will let the shim and SystemJS load them.

 <code-example header="karma.conf.js" path="upgrade-phonecat-2-hybrid/karma.conf.ajs.js" region="files"></code-example>